 So, how exactly do you hone in on that market?
 It requires getting down to specifics.
 That means moving beyond just saying that you are targeting small business; you are targeting businesses with X number of employees, within a certain radius or city, and that meet certain demographics.
 From there you can drill down even further to identify the roles and responsibilities of those involved with the buying process of those defined organizations and create the necessary personas.

 For SMBs trying to establish a marketing presence, it doesn’t make sense to necessarily compare themselves to bigger organizations with more resources, or even other SMBs.
 Instead, Oracle suggests, it’s essential for SMB marketers to be aware of their uniqueness.
 There is no doubt that there are differences between how SMBs and larger organizations approach marketing.
-Successful SMB marketers are aware of these differences and embrace them, leveraging their unique qualities in their marketing program.
+Successful SMB marketers are aware of these differences and embrace them, leveraging their unique qualities in their marketing programs.

 Challenge 5: Customer Retention